Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.orders.canceltestorderbycustomer({ merchantId: "merchantId", orderId: "orderId",  });

 /*
+Capture funds from the customer for the current order total.
+This method should be called after the merchant verifies that they are able and ready to start shipping the order.
+This method blocks until a response is received from the payment processsor.
+If this method succeeds, the merchant is guaranteed to receive funds for the order after shipment.
+If the request fails, it can be retried or the order may be cancelled.
+This method cannot be called after the entire order is already shipped.
+*/
+await gapi.client.content.orders.captureOrder({ merchantId: "merchantId", orderId: "orderId",  });

+/*
 Sandbox only.
 Creates a test order.
 */
 await gapi.client.content.orders.createtestorder({ merchantId: "merchantId",  });